 But this enclave nature creates another perhaps psychological effect.
 The vast majority of Nigerians do not have any relationship whatsoever with the country’s oil industry.
 All they ever see is the vast wealth it produces when it is on display: expensive cars, private jets, opulent buildings and newspaper stories about incomprehensibly rich people.

-The trouble with Paddy Adenuga’s story is it’s the same kind of story that’s caused so many problems of late in the Nigerian economy.
 This “knowledge gap” as to how people in the oil industry come about their wealth has been filled by awe and myths.
 If these people are so wealthy, surely it must be that they are supremely talented and have been blessed by God?
 So when the son of one of Nigeria’s richest men—worth $4.5 billion, according to Bloomberg—recently published an 8500-word blog retelling the story his ultimately failed bid in 2013/14 to buy some North Sea oil assets from Chevron Netherlands, it presented a rare insight for Nigerians to see how the rich and famous in the oil industry go about their business.

 Bored and restless

 The story begins with a bored and restless 29-year old man seemingly under some sort of self-imposed pressure to achieve something big before turning 30, perhaps to impress his family.
 All that energy finally found an outlet when he came up with a strategy to get into the oil business.
 His starting point was noting African oil producer nations like Angola, Equatorial Guinea and Nigeria require investors to be an operator with production capabilities or partnered with a technical partner.

 Paddy Adenuga decided he was going to use a “Trojan Horse strategy”.